KGlendrange/Software-Security/README.md

 #### Notes – task 1

 Here you write your notes about how this task was performed.
+Task 1:
+Remade all SQL queries into safe PreparedStatements, even where it doesn't take user input because it doesnt hurt.

 ### Task 2 – Cross-site scripting (4 points)